w3c/tocc/management/Framework.md

 - What responsibilities does a data consumer have?
 - How are ownership and usage rights controlled, expressed, and exchanged?

-These issues are left for domain, solution, or implementation-specific documentation.\
+These issues are left for domain, solution, or implementation-specific documentation.

 #### Model Kinds

-According to ISO/IEC/IEEE 42010, concerns are framed by viewpoints by using one or more model kinds, where a model kind establishes the conventions for a type of modeling.
-The model kind governs the development of a model, which addresses some portion of the stakeholder concerns that are framed by the viewpoint.
-The Information Viewpoint consists of the following model kinds:\
+The Information Viewpoint consists of the following model kinds:

 -   Vocabulary Model Kind
 -   Ontology Model Kind